 We have experienced negative cash flows from operations with respect to our pressure cycling technology business since our inception.
-As of June 30, 2014, we did not have adequate working capital resources to satisfy our current liabilities and as a result, there is substantial doubt regarding our ability to continue as a going concern.
+As of September 30, 2014, we did not have adequate working capital resources to satisfy our current liabilities and as a result, there is substantial doubt regarding our ability to continue as a going concern.
 The condensed consolidated financial statements do not include any adjustments related to the recovery of assets or classifications of liabilities that might be necessary should we be unable to continue as a going concern.
-Based on our current projections, including equity and debt financing completed subsequent to June 30, 2014, we believe we will have the cash resources that will enable us to continue to fund normal operations.
+Based on our current projections, including equity and debt financing completed subsequent to September 30, 2014, we believe we will have the cash resources that will enable us to continue to fund normal operations.
 Please see Note 6, Subsequent Events.

 Management has developed a plan to continue operations.
-This plan includes obtaining equity or debt financing including our most recently completed financing on January 29, 2014, February 28, 2014 and June 30, 2014, in which we sold units consisting of shares of convertible preferred stock and warrants to purchase shares of common stock for net cash proceeds of approximately \$1,676,360 in three tranches of \$826,000, \$630,360 and \$220,000, respectively; and the conversion of \$392,750 in principal and accrued interest from convertible promissory notes and other fees. \$200,000 of the June 30, 2014 equity financing is recorded as an investor receivable at the end of the period and was received on July 1, 2014.
-The Company incurred \$8,000 in legal costs in conjunction with this financing.
+This plan includes obtaining equity or debt financing including our most recently completed financing on January 29, 2014, February 28, 2014 and June 30, 2014, in which we sold units consisting of shares of convertible preferred stock and warrants to purchase shares of common stock for net cash proceeds of approximately \$1,676,360 in three tranches of \$826,000, \$630,360 and \$220,000, respectively; and the conversion of \$392,750 in principal and accrued interest from convertible promissory notes and other fees.
+The Company has received \$263,000 of the next tranche of equity financing which closed on November 12, 2014. \$130,000 was received prior to September 30, 2014 and included in the cash balance and recorded as an investor deposit at September 30, 2014.
 We also signed an agreement to borrow up to \$400,000 on June 4, 2014.
 Through August 1, 2014, we have received \$150,000 under this agreement.
 There is no guaranty that the Company will receive the amounts remaining under these agreements.
 Although we have successfully completed financings and reduced expenses in the past, we cannot assure you that our plans to address these matters in the future will be successful.